rupert-ong/python-flask-crud/README.md

 4. Run `cd/vagrant/catalog` to change directory.
 5. Run `python database_setup.py` to create the database.
 6. Run `python menu_populator.py` to populate it.
-7. Finally, run `python project` to start the web server.
+7. Finally, run `python project.py` to start the web server.
 8. Open your browser and navigate to `http://localhost:5000`